-Celebrating its 10th anniversary in 2021, the annual Venice Sign Holiday Lighting has become a beloved tradition, when the Venice Sign's lights change from white to red and green for the holidays.
-Windward Avenue east of Pacific Avenue will be closed for the event, which takes place on Saturday, Dec.
-4 and includes live music, a poster contest, and activities for the whole family.
+Now in its 11th year, the Venice Sign Holiday Lighting has become a beloved tradition, when the Venice Sign's lights change from white to red and green for the holidays.
+Windward Avenue east of Pacific Avenue will be closed for the event, which takes place on Saturday, December 3 and includes live music, a poster contest, and activities for the whole family.
 The festivities start at 6:15pm on Windward and the holiday lighting is scheduled for 8pm.

-Marina Lights will cast a festive glow on Burton Chace Park from 4–10 p.m. nightly in December.
+Marina Lights will cast a festive glow on Burton Chace Park from 4–10pm nightly in December.
 Make it a fun family outing with dinner at one of the Marina’s waterfront restaurants, then a walk around the park and enjoy the light displays.
-For more holiday events, check out the Visit Marina del Rey website.
+For more seasonal events, like the popular Holiday Boat Parade, check out the Visit Marina del Rey website.

 Located just north of Pasadena on Santa Rosa Avenue in Altadena, Christmas Tree Lane is the oldest large-scale Christmas lighting spectacle in the United States.
-Every Christmas season since 1920, the majestic deodars on the "Mile of Christmas Trees" are strung with 10,000 lights.
+Since 1920, the majestic deodars on the "Mile of Christmas Trees" have been strung with 10,000 lights during the holiday season.
 Christmas Tree Lane was added to the National Register of Historic Places in September 1990 and is designated a California Historical Landmark.